November, 13 2023 – Intake

 - Gain legitimacy as researchers and faculty members in both academic and non-academic environments

-The Doctorate of Business Administration (DBA) program is divided into two stages:
+The Doctorate of Business Administration (DBA) program is divided into two phases:

-Philosophy, Methods and Tools (18 to 24 months, part-time study)
+Philosophy, Methods, and Tools (~16 months, part-time study)

 DBA students start by learning methods and techniques for research design, data collection, and data analysis in order to conduct, analyze, author, and publish research that meets doctoral standards.
-Students complete a series of research training workshops that are held in Online, in France, or in the United States.
+Students complete a series of research training seminars and workshops that are held Online, in France, or in the United States.

-The DBA research and thesis portion of the program consists primarily of individual research under the supervision of a qualified professor who has an international reputation in technology management, business innovation, and organizational change management and provides a broad range of subject-area expertise.
+The DBA research and thesis portion of the program consists primarily of individual research under the supervision of a qualified professor with expertise in the relevant discipline of management scholarship.

 Your DBA Supervisor